 I wrote!
 Reader NotesGo to section

-There are two ways to get to know a place.
-The first is simply wandering, walking around, seeing what our eyes show us — which is not a little —.
-However, by limiting our experience to what we can perceive according to our own parameters, we are missing things.
+There are two ways to know a place.
+The first is simply wandering, walking around, seeing what our eyes show us — which is not a little.
+However, limiting our experience to what we can perceive according to our own parameters, we are missing things.

-The second also allows us to enrich ourselves, take something from the place we visited.
-Oh, how?
+The second also allows us to enrich ourselves, to take something from the place we visited.
+How?
 Studying, reading, talking to local people or, better yet, with guides.
-That way, let's see what we really have to see in that place, that our senses would have overlooked without someone pointing it out.
+That way, let's see what we really need to see in that place, what our senses would have missed without someone to point it out.

-In Tolar Grande (Salta) , the “ eyes of the sea ” make up one of the most unforgettable walks in the Puna .
-In the middle of the salt garden, the direct perception of these natural mirrors of water — and of the surrounding flora and fauna — is in itself wonderful.
-However, the most amazing thing about that place is its microbes and bacteria .
+In Tolar Grande (Salta) , the “ eyes of the sea ” make up one of the most unforgettable walks of la Puna .
+In the middle of the salar , the direct perception of these natural water mirrors — and of the flora and fauna that surround them — is in itself wonderful.
+However, the most incredible thing about that place are its microbes and bacteria .

-Without prior warning, we would miss the stromatolites , clusters of microorganisms with algae, linked to calcareous formations such as those that inhabited the Earth 3500 million years ago.
-They were the ones who created the conditions for life on the planet: they were responsible for capturing carbon dioxide and transforming it into oxygen .
+Without prior notice, we would miss stromatolites , groupings of microorganisms with algae, linked to calcareous formations such as those that populated Earth 35 billion years ago.
+These were, no less, those who created the conditions for life on the planet: they were responsible for capturing carbon dioxide and transforming it into oxygen .

-Tolar Grande, sea eyes, stromatolites and the origin of life: there are plenty of reasons to visit this beautiful place and, in the passing, learn how we got here.
+Tolar Grande, sea eyes, stromatoliths and the origin of life: there are plenty of reasons to visit this beautiful place and, by the way, learn how we got here.